silentsilas/ThreeJS-Interactive-Wireframe/README.md

 * Add zoom support on smart phones.
 * Allow camera controls similar to [OrbitControls](http://threejs.org/examples/misc_controls_orbit.html), with no restriction on zooming.
 * Add in cool presets that I've discovered.
-* Get the sphere to change colors gradually.
+* Get the sphere to switch between black n white gradually.
  * Perhaps also make it difficult for the background to change _too_ drastically, so as not to incur epilepsy.
 * Allow for customization of the formulas that affect the sphere vertices & background color.
  * Perhaps simply have several preset formulas to choose from?
 I want some tangent-within-sine functions in there!